 How to measure impact

-Measuring real impact has always been a challenge for nonprofits and it’s usually because their mission is vague and high level.
+Measuring real impact has always been a challenge for nonprofits and it’s usually because their mission is vague and high-level.
 How can you measure something you can’t clearly define?

-Take the example of The Nature Conservancy, a well known and successful US-based nonprofit with the following mission: To preserve the diversity of plants and animals by protecting the habitats of rare species around the world.
+Take the example of The Nature Conservancy, a well-known and successful US-based nonprofit with the following mission: To preserve the diversity of plants and animals by protecting the habitats of rare species around the world.

 How can you measure this?
 Read this article by McKinsey & Company to see how The Nature Conservancy overcomes this challenge and grows to over 780 million in revenue and 1.1 million members.
-The next section of this course will use content from this article so please do take the 10 min to read through it all.
+The next section of this course will use content from this article so please take 10 min to read through it all.

 Activity 1: Test your understanding

 Activity 2: Build a tool for your organization

 Using the framework in Exhibit 2, develop the following framework for your organization: